emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

     appreciate the efforts by third parties to `package Emscripten <https://github.com/emscripten-core/emscripten/blob/master/docs/packaging.md>`_
-    for users' convenience, and we'd like to help out, please get in touch if you are such a packager!)
+    for users' convenience, and we'd like to help out, please get in touch if you are such a packager!).

-The following is a partial list of downstream emscripten packages.
 While these packages are not officially supported by the emscripten developers we try to work with downstream packagers to ensure everything works as expected.

+The following is a partial list of downstream emscripten packages:

 **Windows**
 - package info: `emscripten` in [chocolatey](https://chocolatey.org/packages/emscripten)